 In 90% of infants or more, the problem will resolve.
 If not though, surgery can solve the problem.
-Nasal Lacrimal Duct Probing is a procedure that often resolves the problem.
-Sometimes a tiny tube or stent is inserted into the duct and left in place for around six months after which time it is removed and the duct is then open.
+Nasolacrimal Duct Probing 2 is a procedure that often resolves the problem.
+Sometimes a tiny tube or stent is inserted into the duct and left in place for around six months after which time it is removed, and the duct is then open.
 Check out the video for a full explanation.

 Confirming The Diagnosis of a Tear Duct Blockage for An Adult

-However, there are times when you should definitely see your doctor and if your eye has been watery for no apparent reason or you keep getting eye infections or have an irritated or sore eye you should get this checked out.
+However, there are times when you should definitely see your doctor.
+If your eye has been watery for no apparent reason, you keep getting eye infections, or you have an irritated or sore eye, you should get this checked out.

-In very rare cases the cause could be a tumor and whilst this might sound alarming, getting a swift diagnosis and early treatment will ensure the best possible outcome.
+In very rare cases the cause could be a tumor.
+Whilst this might sound alarming, getting a swift diagnosis and early treatment will ensure the best possible outcome.
+3

 There are a couple of different tests that Doctors do that help them.